Pesquisa-UFCAT/parepy/framework_cl_calc_pf_beta.md

 <h3>calc_pf_beta</h3>
 <p align = "justify">
-    Calculates the values of pf and beta from the columns of a DataFrame that start with 'I_' (Indicator function).
-If a .txt file path is passed, this function evaluates pf and beta values too.
+    Calculates the values of probability of failure or reliability index from the columns of a DataFrame that start with 'I_' (Indicator function).
+If a .txt file path is passed, this function evaluates pf and β values too.
 </p>

 ```python